Home » Split to Split Island Hopping Cruise

-Enjoy this 7 night/8 day cruise on board the MS Providenca that will take you to some of the most beautiful locations along Croatia’s stunning Adriatic coast.
+Enjoy this 7 night/8 day cruise holiday that will take you to some of the most beautiful locations along Croatia’s stunning Adriatic coast.

 The cruise starts in Split, the second largest and one of the most popular cities in Croatia, home to the glorious Diocletian’s palace.